aritoni/Medicale/README.md

 # Medicale
 Medical Clinic Website
-This contains a one page responsible designed webpage
+This repository contains a minimalistic responsive one page webpage The important information such as: hours and services are on the web page